 Although a distinctive painterly sensibility runs through Sood’s works––quiet, unhurried, absorbing––his oeuvre refuses categorization, often disregarding the limitations of genre or medium.
 In a similar way, his work resists the demands of linearity or narrative rationality; often weaving the stories and perspectives of others into his art, Sood invites us to engage in an ongoing dialogue and interrogation, both of ourselves and our world.

-He currently lives and works between New Delhi and Shimla, India.
+Kartik lives and works between Goa and New Delhi, India.

 "Informed by his upbringing in the hills of Shimla, in Himachal Pradesh, Sood describes silence, stillness, and a capacity for wonder as interwoven into daily life."